QingMa1/SSCP-for-Water-Body-Change-Detection/README.md

+# A Spatial Semantics and Continuity for Remote Sensing Water Body Change Detection
-# Official implementation of "A Spatial Semantics and Continuity for Remote Sensing Water Body Change Detection"
+## Official implementation for the paper "A Spatial Semantics and Continuity for Remote Sensing Water Body Change Detection"